 In order for something to dry, an exchange of energy needs to take place.
-When we heat a house, it dries outwards, when we cool a house, it dries inwards (or at least it should).
+When we heat a house, it dries outwards, when we cool a house, it dries inwards (or at least it should - depending if you have a vapor barrier).
 A well-ventilated air space between sheathing and cladding is an important part of the strategy needed to allow walls to shed moisture in all seasons and conditions.

-Drainage planes (building paper, house wrap, etc.) allow any moisture that does accumulate behind cladding a chance to drain away harmlessly.
-The air space between cladding and sheathing should also allow humid air to escape.
-In order for both of these actions to take place, there needs to be a continuous space behind cladding where water can drain and air can flow.
+Drainage planes (building paper, house wrap, etc.) allow any moisture that does accumulate behind siding a chance to drain away harmlessly.
+The air space between siding and sheathing should also allow humid air to escape.
+In order for both of these actions to take place, when siding is installed correctly there needs to be a continuous space behind siding where water can drain and air can flow.

 Common siding installation mistakes to avoid:

-- Caulking the top cladding board to trim boards: This creates a dead end that traps humidity in walls.
+- Caulking the top cladding board to trim boards: This creates a dead end that traps humidity in walls behind siding.

 - Cutting boards short and relying on caulking to fill the gap: Caulking will eventually fail, letting water in but also potentially keeping it in.
 Boards are best installed tight, a certain amount of shrinking will occur but any water that gets in will be able to dry.
 Be sure to seal all cut ends with paint.